This has been the boldest and most beautiful 5 months of my life.

 We need more research.
 Desperately.
 There isn't an obvious pharmaceutical answer to this and funding has not been fourth coming (any cause and effect there I wonder!??).
 The NHS unit that did provide the physio that actually helped me a great deal has now been completely shut down.
 We are making progress with understanding - I have met a lot, but we still need so much more.
 Today brave souls all over the world from Canada to Australia and The UK are compromising their recoveries to get out of bed and make a noise and be seen.
 The people who can't physically make it are putting out an empty pair of unworn shoes with a note.
 And I think this great little cartoon says a lot.
 Ask around, and google 'spoon theory' if you fancy it.”

 I always used to travel with paints and a sketch book.
 I thought I would keep things simple this trip and stick to photography and writing.
 I started to get the hunger to paint again in the South Pacific.
-Everything I looked at was waiting to be turned into fabric design.
+Everything I looked at was waiting to be turned into an opulent piece of fabric design.

 The next day Odette (who runs the farm I was staying at with Joey) overheard my story.
 While I was resting one evening, she knocked on my door and silently left two brand new canvases she had just bought right next to me.